AayushVinayDev/Segwise/Readme.md

 This project is a review classification system designed to scrape, classify, store, and retrieve reviews for a specific app from the Google Play Store.
 The project is divided into two main parts: a Python-based scraper and classifier, and a Golang-based API with an HTMX frontend for querying and displaying review data.

-## Resources Used and Reasoning
+## Resources Used and Project Highlights

-I used ChatGPT to brainstorm my approach to building this project.
-After I had a clear project flow on how to proceed, especially how to use and train a small LLM like `distilbert-uncased` for text classification on a custom dataset and then convert it into ONNX format for efficiency, I tried to keep the LLM small because I wanted to reduce any future production cost on CPU and space.
-After training my LLM and getting a decent result, I searched how to scrape data from the Google Play Store.
-My first approach was to use the `google-play-scraper` package in Python, but I encountered lots of bugs, and due to time constraints, I opted for SerpAPI, which I learned about on YouTube.
+Working on this project was both challenging and incredibly rewarding.
+Here’s a summary of the resources and tools I used, along with the reasons behind my choices:

+- **Brainstorming and Project Planning**:
+  - I turned to **ChatGPT** to brainstorm and outline the entire approach for building this project.
+With ChatGPT’s help, I mapped out each step clearly and knew exactly how to proceed.
+  - I aimed to keep things efficient, using a lightweight language model (**LLM**) like **`distilbert-uncased`** for text classification.
+This choice allowed me to classify reviews on a custom dataset and convert the model into **ONNX format** for faster runtime and lower costs on CPU and storage.

+- **Data Scraping**:
+  - To collect reviews, I initially tried the **`google-play-scraper`** package in Python.
+However, it had bugs, and due to time constraints, I quickly pivoted to **SerpAPI**, which I discovered on YouTube.
+SerpAPI turned out to be a reliable solution for my scraping needs.

+- **Database and Backend**:
+  - I chose **Supabase** to host my **PostgreSQL database**.
+This database stores all categorized reviews, which are accessed by my Golang backend API for data processing.
+  - My backend efficiently fetches, processes, and categorizes review data, making it accessible to the UI.

+- **UI Development**:
-After creating a working scraper and using my model to classify the data into categories, I decided to use Supabase as my PostgreSQL database to store the data, which my Golang backend API will fetch and process as needed.
-I used HTMX for a simple UI.
-However, since there is a restriction on the free tier of SerpAPI, my data in the database is limited, and hence you might not see any data for some categories on specific dates.
-But I’ve configured my UI to notify when there is no data in a category or trend.
+  - For the user interface, I went with **HTMX** to create a straightforward and responsive UI.
+However, due to **free-tier limitations on SerpAPI**, the data in the database is limited.
+As a result, some categories might not have data for certain dates, but I configured the UI to show clear notifications when data is unavailable for a category or trend.

-Working on this project from start to finish, I encountered numerous errors, and I have to thank ChatGPT, Claude, and Cursor IDE for helping me with debugging and providing the necessary information on why my code was encountering issues.
+- **Challenges and Debugging Support**:
+  - This project had its fair share of errors and debugging! **ChatGPT**, **Claude**, and **Cursor IDE** were instrumental in helping me troubleshoot and understand the underlying issues in my code.

+Reflecting on this project, I genuinely enjoyed tackling each challenge head-on, and it was incredibly satisfying to see the final product come together.

 ## Project Structure